RHabereder/docker-wildflyswarm/README.md

 How to build:

-mvn clean install docker:build -Ddocker.registry.host=<your docker registry host> -Ddocker.registry.port=<your docker registry port>
+mvn clean install docker:build -Ddocker.registry.host=&lt;your docker registry host&gt; -Ddocker.registry.port=&lt;your docker registry port&gt;
 Boot up the container and point your browser to the respective URL